saurabhraghuvanshii/meshery-academy/content/certifications/c5ada327-8a58-4c8a-b9fa-51b95696488c/certified-meshery-contributor/meshery-models.md

       - id: "false"
         text: "False"
   - id: "q6"
-    text: "Which metadata key, when set to 'true', identifies a component as a Non-Semantic Component primarily used for visual documentation rather than representing deployable infrastructure?"
+    text: "Which metadata key, when set to 'true', identifies a component as a non-semantic component used for visual representation and deployable infrastructure?"
     type: "single-answer"
     marks: 2
     options: